In Service to Beginning Farmer/Rancher Land Access: An Expanded and Independent Community of Practice for Managers of Land Access Policy Incentives

 • We have assessed baseline levels and will be able to report on outcomes in our final report.

-• We convened and facilitated five regular gatherings of the LAPI Community of Practice.
-These events attracted the participation a total of 25 unique individuals who run their states' LAPI programs.
-Nearly all of these 25 were regular attendees of every event.
+• We convened and facilitated eight regular gatherings of the LAPI Community of Practice.
+These events attracted the participation a total of 35 unique individuals who run their states' LAPI programs, many of whom were regular attendees.

 • We delivered two presentations to the National Council of State Agricultural Finance Programs, together with members of the Community of Practice.